 Estimates from the National Council on Problem Gambling indicate that about 2% of the American population, or about 10 million people, suffer from some form of gambling addiction.
 Although the disorder is typically displayed by an uncontrollable desire to participate in gambling activity even when the results of that activity are negative, each person has a different gambling behavior.
 That means not only is the type of gambling different, but the frequency with which the activity occurs will vary.
 The only common trait from one gambler to another suffering from this disorder is that they are not able to regulate their gambling activity.

-According to this blog post, the statistics between genders is also very different.
+The gambling statistics between genders is also very different.
 Studies show that the majority of problem gamblers are men, but women can also be affected.
 The main difference, according to research conducted in Sweden, is that women are more susceptible to developing a gambling addiction.

 However, women are more likely to own up to the fact that they have a problem with gambling.
 Women also tend to seek help to recover from their addiction.
 Problem gamblers are pretty good at hiding their problem until they can no longer do so; online gambling has assisted in helping some conceal their addiction.